najib-innovaj/ux-ui-notes/README.md

  - Feels
 4. Jobs to be done framework
 5. User journey mapping
-6. one to one user interviews (zoom, skype, google meet or in-person)
+6. one to one user interviews (zoom, skype, google meet or in-person).

+# Words of mouth
+- Designers in vitnam